amarini/Utils/Readme.md

 ###CreateListFromEos.sh
 Used to check if all the files on eos have been processed and which one are missing.

+###removePreliminary.sh
+Remove preliminary from a pdf.
+Locally or on a server with pdftk.

 ###Mergefiles.sh
 Used to place in the right position files.